 Cockroaches are pervasive pests that can move very quickly, survive without a head for days, and squeeze through narrow spaces that look impossibly small for their bodies.
-Even larger roaches can fit through an opening that is only 3 millimeters (0.1 inches) high, making it incredibly challenging to keep roaches out and deal with infestations when they do make their way into your living space.
+Even larger roaches can fit through an opening that is only 3 millimeters (0.1 inches) high.
+It’s incredibly challenging to keep roaches out and deal with infestations when they do make their way into your living space.

-Roach baits make it easier to exterminate roaches because they lure them out of hiding, instead of you having to find all the possible areas they could be nesting.
-The best roach bait for your infestation will depend on whether you want a non-toxic bait trap that draws roaches in and then traps them with strong adhesive or if you want a bait that roaches can eat, like a gel or powder.
+Roach baits make it easier to exterminate roaches because they lure them out of hiding.
+The best roach bait for your infestation depends on whether you want a non-toxic bait trap that draws roaches in and then traps them with strong adhesive or if you want a bait that roaches can eat, like a gel or powder.
 These baits will either kill a roach immediately or allow it to carry the poison back to the nest.
 Take a look at some of the best roach baits on the market to find the most suitable product to regain control of your home from these pervasive pests.

-- RUNNER-UP: Niban Granular Pest Control Insecticide Bait
+- BEST OVERALL: Niban Granular Pest Control Insecticide Bait

 - BEST POWDER: Zap-A-Roach Boric Acid Roach and Ant Killer

-- BEST BAIT STRIPS: Combat Roach Killing Bait Strips
+- BEST STRIPS: Combat Roach Killing Bait Strips

 What to Consider When Choosing the Best Roach Bait